ieeemass2024/warehouse/README.md

 **Basic Requirements:**

-- Follow the Restful APIs defined in Assignment 1.
+-	Define and document a set of Restful APIs which can either be in Json or OpenAPI doc.
-- Implement the API in Java with Spring WebFlux API.
+-	Implement the API in Java with Spring MVC and boot.
-- Implement the reactive service layer and dao layer.
+-	Implement the data repository layer with at least RDBMS.
-- Testing with boot testing framework and WebClient/WebTestClient API.
+-	Testing with boot testing framework and Web API testing.
-- API authentication using spring security and JWT will be given credit.
+-	API authentication and if necessary additional web UIs.
-- Using functional api instead of annotation will be given credit.

 **Credit Implementations:**